How should I deal with my husband's very mild fondling of my daughters?

 Most parents are careful that their children are not overstimulated in many different ways and in many areas of their lives, such as too much loud music, too much TV, too much food, too much play and activity.
 This kind of overstimulation causes children to become cranky and overtired.

 Parents also need to be aware that they must be careful not to overstimulate a child’s sexual feelings.
 Children are way too young and emotionally immature to be able to handle feeling overstimulated sexually.
 Caressing a child’s leg (even a child as young as 3) can make them feel uncomfortable and overstimulated, and they may feel much more comfortable with a hug, or kiss on the cheek.
-This article can really help further explain this: Protecting Children from Sexual Overstimulation from the Lucy Daniels Foundation.

 Focusing on a child’s private parts, such as you described your husband doing in showing off his daughter’s bottom can send a message to her that any adult can touch or show off her body.
 To help protect children against abuse, children need to be taught that they can say no to touching, and that their "no" will be respected.
 This is a very important piece of prevention in regards to the possibility of sexual abuse.
 There are, of course, exceptions to this – such as when a very small child needs help with toileting or bathing, or when there is need for medical attention.
 From Diapers to Dating: A Parent's Guide to Raising Sexually Healthy Children is a book that can be a helpful resource for parents.